Nima Abu-Wardeh

-Nima Abu-Wardeh (Arabic: نعمة أبو وردة) is a keynote speaker, creator of online programmes, journalist, columnist and coach.
+Nima Abu-Wardeh (Arabic: نعمة أبو وردة; born June 1968) is a British keynote speaker, creator of online programmes, journalist, columnist and coach.

 Her talks focus on Equality and Bias, and the Financial Facts Females Find Out The Hard Way.

 Nima was named Ambassador for Women In Construction - the Big 5, and a judge for WomenTech Network.

-Education
+Early life and education

-She holds MSc in Bio Medial Engineering.
+Abu-Wardeh was born in Chorley, Lancashire and is of British-Palestinian and Irish heritage.
+She moved to Kuwait at the age of 7.
+Upon returning to England, Abu-Wardeh studied medical engineering at the University of Kent.
+She went on to pursue a Master of Science (MSc) in health service.